calebclayreagor/DELAY/README.md

                    --max_epochs 100
 ```

-- Use different values for the ``global_seed`` to generate different random, reproducible data splits
+- Use different values for the ``global_seed`` to generate different random, reproducible training data splits

 ## More Arguments